-Parameters where posterior probability distribution differs from prior probability distribution are marked in bold (see supplementary materials).

 Discussion

 Origin of the fragmented distribution area of Apodemus agrarius

 The distribution area of A. agrarius is divided into two main and geographically well isolated parts.
 The first one corresponds to China, Korea and the Russian Far East and the other comprises a large region starting from the Western part of the Baikal Lake to Central Russia, Europe and Turkey.
 An important question concerns the genetic relationships between populations of these two distribution ranges: are these populations genetically related with frequent gene flow between them or have they been separated for a long time?
 What is the region of origin of A. agrarius?
 What are their demographic histories?